drogue-iot/blog.drogue.io/content/2021-04-16-drg-guided-tour/index.md

 ## Contexts and configuration file

-As i said in the beginning `drg` can keep track of multiple clusters if the need arise.
-Let's explain how that work.
+As I said in the beginning `drg` can keep track of multiple clusters if the need arises.
+Let's explain how that works.
 The configuration file contains multiple contexts.
-A context represents a cluster API endpoint, a default application (optionnal) and an authentication token (0Auth2).
+A context represents a cluster API endpoint, a default application (optional) and an authentication token (0Auth2).

 When we logged into a cluster at the begining we saved a context with a name.
 Let's say we named it `my-cluster`, we can set a default app for it :

      drg context set-default-app house --context=my-cluster

-Note: here the `--context` argument is optionnal as a default context can be pulled from the environment variable `DRG_CONTEXT`.
+Note: here the `--context` argument is optional as a default context can be pulled from the environment variable `DRG_CONTEXT`.
 Also, when you log into a cluster without previous info in the config file (.i.e. running `drg login`for the first time), the new context will be set as active by default.

 But `my-cluster` is not a really great name, as we just moved it to an Azure cluster, let's make it clearer :